Orange-OpenSource/ns-O-RAN-flexric/README.md

 # Follow instructions at: https://docs.docker.com/compose/install/

-# Note :for ubuntu 24.04 users or even future releases it is advised to use a virutal environment for downloading python 3.8 as it breaks
-the system so to do so
+# Note: for ubuntu 24.04 users or even future releases it is advised to use a virutal environment for downloading python 3.8 as it breaks the system so to do so

 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt update